finos/perspective/docs/md/js.md

   - `view()`s also live in a Web Worker when used in a browser.
   - A single `table()` may have many `view()`s attached at once.

-`@finos/perspective` also exports process management functions such as `worker()` and `websocket()` (in the browser) and `WebSocketServer()` (in node.js).
+`@finos/perspective` also exports process management functions, such as `worker()` and `websocket()` (in the browser) and `WebSocketServer()` (in Node.js).
 See the [API documentation](/obj/perspective.html) for a complete reference on all exported methods.

-This module is a dependency of `@finos/perspective-viewer`, and is not needed if you only intend to use `<perspective-viewer>` to visualize simple data.
+This module is a dependency of `@finos/perspective-viewer` and is not needed if you only intend to use `<perspective-viewer>` to visualize simple data.

 ### Importing in the browser